GamehunterKaan/kaangultekin.net/_pages/projects/powershell-projects.md

   Tune --> Validate[Purple-Team Validation]
 </div>

-### Defensive guidance & constraints
-- Ensure EDR/endpoint tooling collects and retains sufficient process and memory-related telemetry to correlate transient behaviors.
-- Correlate parent/child process chains, command-line context, and network activity with suspicious in-memory indicators.
-- Use sanitized testcases from the internal research to validate detection precision and SOC playbooks in isolated environments.
-- Access to raw artifacts or testcases is granted only under coordinated, written authorization and a defined scope.

 ---

-## Detection hypotheses & SOC playbook snippets (conceptual)

-> These are high-level hypotheses to be tested in authorized labs and converted into telemetry queries by your SOC/IR team.

-1. **Attach-to-Action Spike:** Correlate recent automation/device events with rapid, automated process or network activity within a brief time window.
-2. **Transient In-memory Anomalies:** Memory-only indicators in otherwise common processes (with no corresponding disk artifacts) should trigger elevated review.
-3. **Unexpected Egress after Automation:** Outbound connections initiated immediately after scripted automation events warrant containment and investigation.

-**SOC checklist (conceptual):**
-- Collect device attach events, process creation, parent/child relationships, and network flows.
-- Enrich telemetry with host role, environment (lab/production), and user context.
-- For high-confidence incidents, isolate the host (authorized process), preserve telemetry artifacts, and follow documented incident response steps.

----

-## Safe testing & ethical practice (short checklist)

-- Test **only** in isolated labs (air-gapped or strongly segmented).
-- Obtain written authorization and document scope, objectives, and rollback steps.
-- Sanitize any artifacts intended for external sharing and always include defensive guidance.
-- Coordinate disclosure if research affects third-party products or services.

----

 ## Access & coordination

 Because the internal fileless research involves sensitive techniques, raw artifacts and testcases are available **only** under coordinated engagements with written authorization and defined scope.
-If you are a researcher, SOC team, or vendor seeking access for defensive validation, contact the project owner to arrange a controlled engagement.
+If you are a researcher, SOC team, or vendor seeking access for defensive validation, contact me to arrange a controlled engagement.

----

-## Next steps & options

-If desired, I can:
-- Export the Mermaid diagrams to SVG/PNG for slide decks and training materials.
-- Draft an access-controlled README template for the internal research repo that includes safe-testing checklists and an access request process.
-- Produce one-page defensive summaries (sanitized telemetry examples) for each public repo.